 But when you're being dazzled by a declaration of love within days, it's a lot harder to see them for what they are.

-1 They spend too much time talking about their ex
+1. They spend too much time talking about their ex

-"But the main area for concern is if they speak highly negatively of their ex," she says.
+"But the main area for concern is if they speak highly negatively of their ex," she points out.
 "This could be a sign they haven't fully got over them.
 Breaking up can be a very hard time and they might want to go on a date to get over their ex-partner, but you shouldn't be used as a tool for them to overcome their ex.

 "They may need some time on their own to fully get over their feelings."

-2 Something in your gut feels wrong
+2. Something in your gut feels wrong

 "On a date, if you start to feel uncomfortable don’t try to explain it or reason with yourself but rather walk away.
 Your intuition is always looking out for you.
 We’ve all said 'I knew this was going to happen' after things have already gone badly.
 That knowing is your intuition."